JUSTIFICATION & SANCTIFICATION

 For us to have a correct understanding of faith as something active and instrumental in our salvation, we must see how divine grace operates in our lives and saves us with our cooperation.
 Faith is the starting point in the process of our justification before God.
 Faith takes a concrete form as we act on the wisdom and knowledge we have received, having placed our trust in God and hope in His promise.
 These two theological virtues, faith and hope, enable us to open ourselves to God’s grace for our minds and hearts to be constantly renewed, as we become a new creation in Christ by living virtuous lives.
 Dying to oneself and to the ruling spirit of this world by casting off the old self requires a genuine conversion of the heart with the help of divine grace that makes the righteousness we possess our very own characteristic and thereby pleasing to God.

 Since we have been created in God’s image, despite our fallen human nature, we cannot be just in His sight while being unholy in soul and body.
-God gives us the grace to be holy and just in His sight as He is holy and just, albeit His absolute perfection.
-We cannot partake in the divine nature as adopted sons and daughters of God unless the state of our souls and the conduct of our lives reflect the divine image that we have been created in.
+God gives us the grace to be holy and just in His sight as He is holy and just, though not absolutely.
+We cannot partake in the divine nature as adopted sons and daughters of God unless the state of our souls and the conduct of our lives reflect the divine image in which we have been created.
 The Greek verb “to justify” (dikaioo) which Paul uses so often means by its -oo stem that God sees us as intrinsically righteous when He declares we are just.
 Our justification involves an objective change in our nature, not just a relational change in status.
 What God declares to be just is as real as the light He created at the beginning of time by His efficacious decree (Gen 1:3; Jn 8:12).
 God creates nothing fictional or synthetic by His Word in the Holy Spirit.

 kingdom of his beloved Son.